Aqa Gcse History Past Papers

 Q: How important is time management during the exam?

 A: Time management is crucial.
-Allocate your time effectively between different questions to ensure that you have enough time to complete the exam.
+Allocate your time effectively between different questions to make sure you have enough time to complete the exam.
 Practice answering questions under timed conditions to improve your speed and efficiency.

 Q: How can I improve my essay writing skills?